 Wolfe Park – Has a sandy beach and foliage.
 Open Daily from 7 am- sunset.
 Permit required.
 No animals allowed.

-***The pond at Mead Park – Mead Park contains lit and unlit baseball fields and tennis courts, picnic areas, baseball batting cages, a large pond, playground area, and ice skating in the winter.
+***The pond at Mead Park – Mead Park contains lit and unlit baseball fields and tennis courts, picnic areas, baseball batting cages, a large pond, a playground area, and ice skating in the winter.
 I shoot my Spring minis there and they have wonderful cherry blossoms in early May.
 The location will only work around that time, nothing else is in bloom, and not pretty during the rest of the year.

-***Waveny Park – Great Park is great for full sessions, lots of variety, and space.
+***Waveny Park – Great Park is great for full sessions, with lots of variety, and space.

-***Irwin Park – Has trails and foliage and beautiful daffodils during the season (April).
+***Irwin Park – Has trails foliage and beautiful daffodils during the season (April).

 Check out the following blog posts from this location: Maternity Session

 Edgerton Park – Open green grass, foliage, and flowers.
 Open to the public.
 Sundays are very busy.

-Yale University Campus – Gorgeous architecture (gates, walls, ivy) open daily.
+Yale University Campus – Gorgeous architecture (gates, walls, ivy) is open daily.

 Lighthouse Point Park – Open 7 am-sunset, Season from April 1 to November.
 Parking fees for the summer season, non-residents $20 a day.
 Lighthouse, Carousel (.50 cents fee to ride) and beach area.
 Photo fee for use of specific area resident $50, non-resident- $100